MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/meeting-exclusion-concept.md

 Below the heading **Identify exceptions** is a word cloud that displays keywords from meeting subject lines.
 It includes only keywords for meetings that meet the filter criteria that are being applied on the current step.
 In a word cloud, the larger the size of text of a keyword, the more meeting hours the keyword represents.

 The filter context of the word cloud always reflects the filter context for the step that you are on.
-For example, in the _Exclude small meetings_ step, the keywords were found in the invitations where the number of attendees is less than or equal to one.
+For example, in the _Exclude small meetings_ step, the keywords were found in the meeting invitations where the number of attendees is less than or equal to one.

 While you define the exclusion, if you adjust that filter context, the word cloud is re-filtered accordingly.

 To remove a keyword from this exclusion, select the keyword in the word cloud and then click **Make an exception**.
 Before you remove it, you might want to learn more about it and its impact on the data.
 To learn more, do one of the following:
  * Hover over the keyword.
-This displays a text box that shows meeting hours and meeting count.
+This displays a tooltip that shows meeting hours and meeting count.
  * Click the keyword.
 This selects the keyword and displays details about its impact on meeting hours in the Phrase table.
-The Phrase table is described later in this step.
+The [Phrase table](#phrase-table) is described later in this step.

 ### Keyword search

 You might have a specific word in mind that you want to retain in your analysis (that is, remove from the exclusion).
-If cannot find that word in the word cloud, search for it in the field marked **Search for a keyword**.
+If you cannot find that word in the word cloud, search for it in the field marked **Search for a keyword**.
 You can search for phrases that contain one, two, or three words.
 If the keyword is found, Workplace Analytics display data in the Phrase table about removing this keyword from the exclusion.
 To remove it from the exclusion, click **Make an exception**.

 #### Remove an exception